hl7ch/ch-lab-report/input/pagecontent/index.md

 #### Dependency Overview

-This overview illustrates the relevant dependencies of CH ELM to the [Swiss implementation guides](https://fhir.ch/) and the [European laboratory project](https://build.fhir.org/ig/hl7-eu/laboratory/branches/master/index.html).

-{% include img.html img="Dependency Overview.png" caption="Fig. 1: Dependency Overview" width="40%" %}

-#### Dependency Table
+A graphic overview of the dependencies, in particular with regard to the exchange format of reportable laboratory results in Switzerland, can be found [here](https://fhir.ch/ig/ch-elm/index.html).
+It also shows the dependency on the European laboratory project.

 {% include dependency-table.xhtml %}